CamilaCavalcanti2005/HowtoDrawTotoro/README.md

 ## Step 3

 - Draw two ovals turning outward at the bottom of his body to make his legs!
 - Add a smaller circle at the bottom of his legs to make his feet.
-And we'll add another smaller circle in that to make his paw pad and some of the triangles from before to make little claws
+And we'll add another smaller circle in that to make his paw pad, and some of the triangles from before to make little claws

  > ![step3Totoro](step3.png)